sandilecwili/API-Web-Application/README.md

 step 1: run the python script
 step 2: test the api using postman or your web browser

-#make sure that your database name is car and your collection name is carinfo
+#make sure that your database name is info and your collection name is carinfo
-#mock the database that is in the repository
+#mock the database that is in the repository named carinfo.json